Skip Navigation

 • Check in with your midwife or doctor.

-• Breastfeeding away from home (work, school, etc.)
+• Breastfeeding away from home

 But, while you may choose to stop breastfeeding early for many reasons (and that’s okay!), you shouldn’t be forced to stop due to a lack of support, particularly in the workplace.
 How quickly you return to work can range from months to just days after giving birth.
 And if you choose to breastfeed, workplace lactation protections are critical for continuing to feed you baby after you return.

-The Break time for Nursing Mothers Fair Labor Standards Act (FLSA) Protections to Pump at Work is a federal law that requires employers to provide reasonable breaktime for an employee to express breast milk for one year after birth.
+Break time for Nursing Mothers Fair Labor Standards Act (FLSA) Protections to Pump at Work is a federal law that requires employers to provide reasonable breaktime for an employee to express breast milk for one year after birth.
 It also gives employees the right to a private place to pump at work, other than a bathroom.

 • Crying and colic are normal

 Crying is one of the ways babies communicate.
 Crying, including prolonged bouts where your baby may seem inconsolable, is normal developmental behavior in babies.
 Taking care of a crying infant is a lot of work, and feeling frustrated, drained and a little desperate is a normal reaction to a hard situation.
-Keeping your emotions in check- staying calm-is important for your own sake for also for your baby.
+Keeping your emotions in check - staying calm is important for your own sake, for also for your baby.

 Close